MicrosoftDocs/power-automate-docs/articles/edit-solution-aware-flow.md

 1. In [Power Automate](https://powerautomate.com), select **My flows** from the menu on the left.

 1. Find the flow you want to edit.
-Cloud flows you own will be in the **Cloud flows** tab and flows you have co-ownership of will be in the **Shared with me** tab.
+Cloud flows that you own will be in the **Cloud flows** tab and flows that you have co-ownership of will be in the **Shared with me** tab.

 1. Select **...** (**Commands**) for your flow, and then select **Turn off**.